BenConway/benconway.art/content/fiction/chiron.md

 <img class="centered" src="/img/chiron-blueprints-low.png" width=750></img>
 <br/>

 This is the fictional story of the Interstellar Exploration Vehicle _Chiron_ and its expedition to Kapteyn's Star.
-New installments of the story will be released periodically and added to this page.
+It's currently on hiatus while I work on some other projects, but it will return in some form eventually.

 [The IEV Chiron: Its Construction and Launch](/fiction/chiron2)